Skip to content

 McKinsey's internal AI tool, Lilli, is used by 72% of its 45,000 employees and processes over 500,000 prompts per month.
 The research, benchmarking, and analysis that used to fill the first several weeks of an engagement are now handled by AI in hours.
 McKinsey estimates this redirects roughly $12 million per month in consultant capacity from research to higher-value work.

 Ascentra Labs, adopted by three of the top five consulting firms, delivers 2-4x faster due diligence.
-The tool does not replace consultants — it replaces the research layer that justified weeks of billing.
+The tool doesn’t replace consultants.
+It replaces the research layer that justified weeks of billing.
 When due diligence that took a month now takes a week, the engagement value compresses unless the firm changes what it sells.

 The client side is moving just as fast.
 Corporate strategy teams are using AI to produce their own market analysis, competitive landscapes, and scenario models.
-The output is not consultant-quality, but it is good enough to make clients question whether they need a consulting firm for the analysis phase at all.
-The scarce resource is no longer the data or the analysis.
-It is the judgment about what to do with it.
+The output isn’t consultant-quality, but it’s good enough that clients question whether they need a consulting firm for the analysis phase at all.
+The data and the analysis aren’t scarce anymore.
+The judgment about what to do with them is.

 Why the obvious responses don’t work